EnvyWare/Documentation/website/docs/mods/forgeeconomies/config.md

 # Config

-{% hint style="warning" %}
+> **WARNING** \
-If you do not have a database nor know how to set one up please refer to [this](https://app.gitbook.com/s/AMLZiQkdzA1GB4HSIevs/xampp) if you are on a local system or we have a small list of paid server host FAQ's [here](https://app.gitbook.com/s/AMLZiQkdzA1GB4HSIevs/paid-server-hosting-databases).
+> If you do not have a database nor know how to set one up please refer to [this](https://app.gitbook.com/s/AMLZiQkdzA1GB4HSIevs/xampp) if you are on a local system or we have a small list of paid server host FAQ's [here](https://app.gitbook.com/s/AMLZiQkdzA1GB4HSIevs/paid-server-hosting-databases).
-{% endhint %}

 <details>